 “Porch pirates” are unfortunately more common than ever, taking advantage of the fact that online shopping is at an all-time high.
-Even though it’s a federal crime, it’s so tempting and easy to snatch a package from someone’s mailbox or front door that some petty criminals can’t resist it.
-In fact, USA TODAY reported that 30% of Americans have been the victim of package theft.
-However, many burglars and thieves are opportunists.
-They’re on the hunt for easy targets and might just notice an attractive package and snatch it.
-Package theft protection can range from some simple best practices to using technology for an added safety boost.
-Here are a few ways to ensure your packages aren’t the most appealing on the block.
+Even though it’s a federal crime, it’s often so tempting and easy to snatch a package that some petty criminals can’t resist it.

 Package theft protection basics

-One of the most effective ways to prevent package theft is to not let packages sit outside your home for too long.
-This isn’t always possible, but these measures help:
+Remember that many thieves are opportunists.
+They’re on the hunt for easy targets.
+Therefore, one of the most effective ways to prevent package theft is not to allow packages to sit outside for too long.
+These measures can help:

 - Have your packages delivered elsewhere, such as your place of employment, an Amazon delivery site, P.O. box, or FedEx/UPS location.
 It’s well worth the minor inconvenience to ensure your packages are safe.